jwodder/pyrepo/README.rst

     the sdist & wheel.

 - Push the commit & tag to GitHub
-- Convert the tag to a release on GitHub, using the commit messsage for the name and body
+- Convert the tag to a release on GitHub, using the commit message for the name and body
 - Upload the build assets to PyPI (including detached signatures, if any)
 - Upload the build assets to GitHub as release assets (*not* including detached signatures)